USAJOBS/ATP-Support/job-announcement-playbook/details/overview.md

 title: Overview
 sidenav: overview
 lead: The overview section is in the right-hand rail and gives an at-a-glance view of the job.
 This information appears on the search results card and entices a job seeker to open the job announcement.
-current-fields: ["Job status", "Announcement closing type", "Open and closing dates", "Application cut-off", "Open continuous", "Salary", "Pay scale and grade", "Location(s)", "Vacancies", "Location within area",  "Telework eligible", "Travel required", "Relocation expenses reimbursed", "Appointment type", "Work schedule", "Service", "Promotional potential", "Job family", "Supervisory status", "Security clearance", "Drug test", "Position sensitivity and risk", "Trust determination process", "Job announcement number", "Control number" ]
+current-fields: ["Actions", "Job status", "Announcement closing type", "Open and closing dates", "Application cut-off", "Open continuous", "Salary", "Pay scale and grade", "Location(s)", "Vacancies", "Location within area",  "Telework eligible", "Travel required", "Relocation expenses reimbursed", "Appointment type", "Work schedule", "Service", "Promotional potential", "Job family", "Supervisory status", "Security clearance", "Drug test", "Position sensitivity and risk", "Trust determination process", "Job announcement number", "Control number" ]
 ---
+## Actions

+Located above the **Overview**, this section includes an **Apply** button that will start the application process.

+The actions section also includes controls for:
+* Print
+* Save
+* Share

 ## Job status
 Indicates where the job announcement is in the hiring process for job seekers.
 Includes one of the options: